 Miscellaneous Tariff Bill

 Pursuant to its mandate under Section 3(c) of the American Manufacturing Competitiveness Act of 2016 (AMCA), the Department of Commerce published its 2020 report dated April 9, 2020.
-In accordance with the statute, the report was provided to the USITC, as well as to the appropriate Congressional committees.

 The Miscellaneous Tariff Bill (MTB) is a law that temporarily reduces or suspends the import tariffs paid on particular products imported into the United States.
 Typically, companies importing the products request the duty reductions or suspensions by submitting a petition for each concerned product.